-- It follows the replication process in which there is a formation of only one replication fork& therefore the replication is called as unidirectional replication. - 1) Initiation of replication in a double strands of DNA - For the initiation of replication from ori-c, dnaA gene which is a product of DNA A form complex with the ATP molecule (DnaA-ATP complex). - Now this complex (DnaA-ATP complex) combines at origination in order to promote the unwinding of DNA in a region of 13 base pair sequence. - The opening occurs from the oric region to from a replication fork.
-This replication fork progresses in opposite direction to form an intermediate product called as theta(s)fork. - During the unwinding the excessive super coiling of DNA also occurs ahead of the replication fork. - In case of circular DNA molecules the problem of super coiling is overcomed by topoisomerase enzyme. - This enzyme is of two types: - Type -1 Topoisomerase-It would produce a transient break in one of the DNA strand to remove excessive supercoiling. - Type-II Topoisomerase-This would produce a transient breat in one of the DNA molecule to produce two daughter molecules.
+- For the initiation of replication from ori-c, dnaA gene which is a product of DNA A form complex with the ATP molecule (DnaA-ATP complex). - Now this complex (DnaA-ATP complex) combines at ori-c region in order to promote the unwinding of DNA in a region of 13 base pair sequence. - The opening occurs from the ori-c region to from a replication fork.
+This replication fork progresses in opposite direction to form an intermediate product called as theta(s)fork. - During the unwinding the excessive super coiling of DNA also occurs ahead of the replication fork. - In case of circular DNA molecules the problem of super coiling is overcomed by topoisomerase enzyme. - This enzyme is of two types :

+Type -I Topoisomerase-It would produce a transient break in one of the DNA strand to remove excessive supercoiling.

+Type-II Topoisomerase-This would produce a transient breat in one of the DNA molecule to produce two daughter molecules.